 Book in for a DPF Service at European Prestige Auto Service

 By keeping up with your luxury vehicle’s servicing needs, you can ensure to keep your diesel particulate filter in top condition, whilst also ensuring high performance and an extended lifespan for your entire automobile.
 At European Prestige Auto Service, our skilful mechanics are well versed in dealing with a range of different European vehicle brands, including BMW, Audi, Mercedes-Benz, Renault and Citroen to name a few.
 Equipped with the latest technology and backed with a wealth of experience and expertise, our team of diligent auto technicians are dedicated towards providing your vehicle with the highest standards for care and servicing there is.

-So, to book your vehicle in for a DPF service with European Prestige Auto Service, be sure to call us now and take advantage of a free courtesy vehicle!
+So, to book your vehicle in for a DPF service with European Prestige Auto Service, be sure to call us now!